Podgaje massacre

+While some older sources claimed that 32 of the victims were burned alive, newer research does not support that conclusion.

-The Polish soldiers were captured during the First Polish Armies attempt of breaking through the German defensive fortifications, known as the Pomeranian Wall.
+The Polish soldiers were captured during the First Polish Army's attempt of breaking through the German defensive fortifications, known as the Pomeranian Wall.

 The Podgaje massacre is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "PODGAJE 31 I 1945".